For Proprietors, Professionals & Partners. Comprehensive filing for business income, audits, and capital gains. Simplify your compliance today.

 This form is applicable to professionals such as doctors, architects, chartered accountants, freelancers, small business owners, consultants, and firm partners with business-level income.

 ITR-3 must be filed by individuals or Hindu Undivided Families (HUFs) who have income from business or profession or who are partners in a firm.
 This form is designed to capture comprehensive financial and business-related information, making it suitable for taxpayers with more complex income profiles.
-Here's a detailed breakdown of who is eligible to file ITR-3:

 If you are running a sole proprietorship or engaged in professional services such as medical practice, legal advisory, consulting, accountancy, architecture, etc., and earn income through these activities, you must file ITR-3.
 This applies whether or not your income exceeds the basic exemption limit.

 Partners in a partnership firm (excluding LLPs taxed as companies) receiving a share of profit (exempt under Section 10(2A)) or interest/remuneration are required to file ITR-3.
-This form helps declare income such as 1. share of profit from the firm 2. interest on capital 3. remuneration or commission (if applicable).
+This form helps declare income such as: 1. share of profit from the firm 2. interest on capital 3. remuneration or commission (if applicable).

 ITR-3 can be used by individuals or HUFs who have income from various sources in addition to business or profession, including 1. capital gains, 2. more than one house property, 3. other sources like interest income dividends winnings from lotteries, and 4 foreign income or assets requiring FATCA reporting.